Is Your Child Ready to Dance?

 If you are considering enrolling your child into Tiny Dancer or Little Stars (depending on your child’s age) the following are required.

-- Your child must be the required age by September 1.
+- Your child must be the required age by the first day of the dance season.

 - Your child must be potty trained.